msgphp/msgphp/docs/infrastructure/symfony-console.md

 ##### Providing context elements

-Per-element configuration can be provided by implementing a `MsgPhp\Domain\Infra\Console\ContextBuilder\ContextElementProviderInterface`.
+Per-element configuration can be provided by implementing a `MsgPhp\Domain\Infra\Console\Context\ContextElementProviderInterface`.

 - `getElement(string $class, string $method, string $argument): ?ContextElement`
     - Resolve a [`ContextElement`][api-contextelement] from a class/method/argument combination